profiler1982/Adapta/README.md

 An adaptive Gtk+ theme based on Material Design Guidelines.
 Lots of elements are forked from Flat-Plat: https://github.com/nana-4/Flat-Plat

-3.19.x conversion started, please see the progress in 3.19.x branch if you needed.

 Elements
 --------
 ![Materials](img/Materials.png)